Boehringer-Ingelheim/dso/docs/getting_started.md

 dso repro -s -f subfolder/my_stage/dvc.yaml
 ```

-## Syncing Changes with Remote
+## Tracking and syncing files with DVC

-Code is tracked with git as with any other project
+Code is tracked with git as with any other project, while data is tracked by `dvc` and synced with a [dvc remote](https://dvc.org/doc/user-guide/data-management/remote-storage#remote-storage).
+DVC stores `.dvc` or `dvc.lock` files in the git repository
+that reference file versions associated with each commit.

 ```{eval-rst}
 .. image:: ../img/dso-dvc-remotes.png